nanofuxion/hstk-int-react-native-take-home-1/README.md

 Add an icon to each row to the left of the text (text should still be in a vertical column).

+The max width of the text should not exceed 50% of the row width.

 Add a chevron on the far right side of the row, keeping the rest of the content left aligned.
 The layout should be similar to that of the rows on the main screen of the app:

 ![Screen Shot 2022-06-14 at 1 59 42 PM](https://user-images.githubusercontent.com/12774588/173668051-581dcad4-ab53-4d09-a95f-3a242594ddc1.png)